psaikido/hugle.uk/pages/prose/Thesium/130-dreamer.md

 "For years I, along with all us Neemians, have believed that the Ship of Light and indeed all things, has an essence.
 Recent events have made me uncertain.
 I still have a powerful feeling, an intuition maybe, that all this still has some meaning.
 There just simply HAS to be some point to it all.
-I cannot accept this nihilism espoused by the Exec.
-Is there an essence or not?"
+I cannot accept this nihilism espoused by the Top Prof. Is there an essence or not?"

 The Abystery revolves slowly for a moment or two.